zhengchang907/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/domain-on-pv.md

 TEST SUITE: None
 ```

-Verify the operator with the following command; the status will be running.
+Verify the operator with the following command; the status will be `Running`.

 ```bash
 $ kubectl get pods -w